 CHOOSING A MUSICAL STYLE TO TELL A STORY

 For example, Grease is a musical about high school boys and girls in the 1950s and tells its story with 1950s-style rock music.
-In Lin Manuel Miranda’s In the Heights, the score is comprised of traditional Latino music (such as merengues and sambas) and hip-hop and rap.
-In each case, the writers chose a style of music that seemed right for the time, the place, and the characters.
+In Lin Manuel Miranda’s In the Heights, the score is comprised of hip-hop and rap.
+In each case, the writers chose a style of music that seemed right for the story they wanted to tell.

 ACTIVITY: Choose a Musical Style for your story.